 The catch per unit effort (CPUE) time series presented in the annual stock assessment is a proxy for biomass and remains the primary indicator in this fishery.
 CPUE is adjusted for soak time but not standardised.
-This approach is taken for simplicity, as previous analyses have shown that standardisation for the limited number of available factors had limited impact.
+This approach is taken for simplicity, as previous analyses have shown that standardisation for the limited number of available factors had minimal impact.
 The largest impact on the CPUE index is likely to be the vessel and skipper, however, this cannot be accounted for due to the small fleet size with limited temporal overlap of operators.

-A high rate of inter-annual variability unrelated to the stock has been observed in CPUE, as a result of the small nature of the Fishery.
+As a result of the small nature of the Fishery, a high rate of inter-annual variability unrelated to the stock has been observed in the CPUE.
 To provide a stable TACC setting process, the average CPUE from the last three years is used for calculating reference points against which to assess the Fishery.
-Whilst this provides a more precautionary approach for TACC increases, it also reduces the rate of reaction to CPUE declines which is addressed through precautionary reference points.
+Whilst this provides a more precautionary approach for TACC increases, it also reduces the rate of reaction to CPUE declines, which is addressed through precautionary reference points.